JeffOlivier/drag_drop/README.md

 #### social_media_type

-[this table contains all of the social media types that are available]
+_This table contains all of the social media types that are available_

     id - SMALLINT(6) (primary key)
     name - char(100) (unique key)